esphome/esphome-docs/guides/faq.rst

 1. ESPHome supports (most of) `Home Assistant's YAML configuration directives
    <https://www.home-assistant.io/docs/configuration/splitting_configuration/>`__ like
    ``!include`` and ``!secret``.
-So you can store all your secret WiFi passwords and so on in a file called ``secrets.yaml`` within the directory where the configuration file is.
+So you can store all your secret WiFi passwords and so on in a file called ``secrets.yaml`` within the directory where the esphome configuration files are.

    For even more configuration templating, take a look at :ref:`config-substitutions`.